 None of it would have been possible if I was not willing to push beyond the very edges of my comfort zone, to live the life that I wanted, rather than the life that my fears would control.

-When you live beyond your comfort, you gain confidence through experience.
+Because when you live beyond your comfort, you gain confidence through experience.

 So live beyond your edge, your capacity, your fears.

 You will not forget it.
-You will not regret it.